 A Judge’s Viewpoint

 Luther uses his extensive knowledge of the law and experience as a judge to give his clients a voice against companies who have wronged them through no fault of their own.
-He treats every case with genuine care and meticulous attention detail, giving every client the respect and empathy they deserve.
-As a judge, Luther saw a wide assortment of cases and clients, giving him a unique experience that proves valuable to the SHC team.
+He treats every case with genuine care and meticulous attention to detail, giving every client the respect and empathy they deserve.
+As a judge, Luther presided over both jury trials and high-volume court dockets, overseeing a wide assortment of cases and clients.
+Serving as a judge, however, was not the culmination of his career, he said, explaining he has found equally meaningful work after the bench.

 Community Service and Background

 Luther doesn’t just talk about empathy, understanding and fighting for others – he backs it up with action.
-A very active advocate for the community, Luther’s efforts have been recognized with several awards.
-He received the Alton NAACP’s Community Service Award, the 100 Black Men of Alton’s Presidential Award and the New Shining Light (NSL) Venice Township Martin Luther King Humanitarian Award to name a few.
-He was also invited to serve on the Executive Committee of The National Trial Lawyers Association.
-For decades, he has mentored and counseled the minority youth of Alton and Madison County.
+Over the decades, he’s handled more than 2,000 cases on a pro bono basis.
+He’s also supported the Boys and Girls Club and served as a mentor for minority youth for more than 50 years in his local community of Alton, Illinois.
+Luther’s efforts have been recognized with numerous awards.
+He received the Alton NAACP’s Community Service Award, the 100 Black Men of Alton’s Presidential Award, and the New Shining Light (NSL) Venice Township Martin Luther King Humanitarian Award, to name a few.
+He was also invited to serve in leadership positions for both The National Trial Lawyers Association and The National Black Trial Lawyers Association.

-Before becoming an attorney, he co-founded the Philadelphia Committee for College Placement, which helped inner city Philadelphia high-school students attend college.
+Before becoming an attorney, he co-founded the Philadelphia Committee for College Placement, which helped inner-city Philadelphia high-school students attend college.
 The committee matched potential students with colleges that could accept them and help finance their tuition.
-The Committee placed 250 students in colleges and universities across the country, all of them with financial aid packages that were enabled them to leave Philadelphia and fulfill their dreams.
+The Committee placed more than 600 students in colleges and universities across the country, all of them with financial aid packages that enabled them to leave Philadelphia and fulfill their dreams.

 Bar and Court Admissions: